-- 3.98 The ESOO/PSA is a statement prepared by AEMO to provide information to assist generators, TNSPs and market participants in making an assessment of the future need for electricity generating or demand management capacity or augmentation of the power system.46 - 3.99 The ESOO/PSA examines the supply-demand outlook by comparing forecast energy and peak demand for the coming 10 years with known and committed capacity and minimum reserve levels.47 The ESOO/PSA provide information to assist industry participants assess the future need for electricity generating capacity, demand side capacity and augmentation of the network to support the operation of the NEM.
-A year by year supply-demand balance is presented for each region in the NEM as a snapshot forecast of the capacity of generation and transmission to satisfy demand for electricity into the future.48 - 3.100 The NTNDP is prepared by AEMO to identify an appropriate course for the efficient development of the national transmission grid for a planning horizon of at least 20 years.49 The NTNDP is expected to provide a nationally consistent view of transmission investment requirements to support growing demand for energy, including developing infrastructure investment alternatives. - 3.101 The scope of the ESOO/PSA and NTNDP are set out in the National Electricity Rules providing AEMO with standing terms of reference for each instrument.
-Together the ESOO/PSA and NTNDP establish a comprehensive and authoritative set of planning information to guide efficient development of the NEM power system.
+- Victorian Annual Planning Report, a mechanism for joint planning for development of the Victoria transmission and distribution networks, and to provide the electricity sector with confidence that the transmission network will be upgraded as required to meet future demand and to ensure ongoing system reliability; and - South Australian Supply and Demand Outlook (SASDO), a report previously prepared by the South Australian Electricity Supply Industry Planning Council.
+The 2010 SASDO was released in June 2010 to report to 2019-20 on annual and seasonal electricity forecasts, supply developments and sources and volumes of fuel required to support forecast generation. - 3.110 The form and approach of reporting has undergone extensive change in recent years, including due to the transfer of jurisdiction specific reporting functions to AEMO and an increased focus on the capability of the power system to meet summer time peak demand. - 3.111 The ESOO and PSA are prepared by AEMO to provide information to assist generators, TNSPs and market participants in making an assessment of the future need for electricity generating or demand management capacity or augmentation of the power system.38 - 3.112 The ESOO and PSA examine the supply-demand outlook by comparing forecast energy and peak demand for the coming 10 years with known and committed capacity and minimum reserve levels.39 The ESOO and PSA provide information to assist industry participants assess the future need for electricity generating capacity, demand side capacity and augmentation of the network to support the operation of the NEM.
+A year by year supply-demand balance is presented for each region in the NEM as a snapshot forecast of the capacity of generation and transmission to satisfy demand for electricity into the future.40 - 3.113 The scope of the ESOO, PSA are set out in the National Electricity Rules providing AEMO with standing terms of reference for each instrument.
+Together the ESOO and PSA (and the NTNDP) establish a comprehensive and authoritative set of planning information to guide efficient development of the NEM power system. - 3.114 Supporting the ESOO/PSA is the projected assessment of system adequacy, which is a comprehensive program of information collection, analysis and disclosure of medium term and short term power system security and reliability of supply prospects.41 - 3.115 The PSA provides an assessment of generation adequacy for the coming two years, and system adequacy against operational criteria, such as capacity reserve, energy reserve

-46 National Electricity Rules, Chapter 10
+National Electricity Rules, Chapter 10.

-47 National Electricity Rules, 3.13.3 (q) and Australian Energy Market Operator, 2010 Electricity Statement of Opportunities, June 2010.
+National Electricity Rules, 3.13.3 (q) and Australian Energy Market Operator, 2010 Electricity Statement of Opportunities, June 2010.

-48 Australian Energy Market Operator, July 2010, An Introduction to Australia's National Electricity Market, page 18.
+Australian Energy Market Operator, July 2010, An Introduction to Australia's National Electricity Market, page 18.